jenamis/school-district-analysis/README.md

 ### Highest Performing Schools
-As shown in the images below of the top 5 performing schools from the school summary DataFrame, Thomas High School was in the position of second highest performer both in the original analysis and after the exclusion of ninth grade math and reading scores for the school.
+As shown in the images below of the top 5 performing schools based on % Overall Passing, Thomas High School was in the position of second highest performer both in the original analysis and after the exclusion of ninth grade math and reading scores for the school.

 **Top 5 Performing Schools – Original**
 ![img5](Resources/Top_5_Original.png)